doomdagadiggiedahdah/blog/poem_history.md

                     this architecture of eternal transformation

-                                            &antthinking&

                                             am i describing beauty
                                             or am i describing survival
                                             or am i describing the same thing

-                                            &&meta&& maybe survival and beauty are the same verb used differently ^^/meta^^
+                                             maybe survival and beauty are the same verb used differently /meta

-                                            &&feel&^ like how water is both a medium and a substance ^^/feel^^

-                                            &/antthinking&

                             ———